fbpx

 And what remains once there is no longer any need to prove anything.

 The collectors I work with are not looking for more objects.
-They have reached the stage where accumulation offers no satisfaction.
+Accumulation no longer satisfies them.
 They are looking for something that allows them to exist fully, privately, without explanation.

 In that world, emotion has become the rarest luxury of all.

-All of those things still exist.
-But they serve a different purpose.
-They provide differentiation.
-They mark entry into a certain tier.
-They allow others to see you’ve arrived somewhere they may not.
+All of those things still exist, but they now serve a different purpose.
+They mark entry into a tier.
+They allow others to see that you have arrived somewhere.

-Most luxury markets exist on a predictable scale: scarcity, craftsmanship, exclusivity.
-Each tier adds more complexity, but they remain tethered to visible outcomes.
+Most luxury markets operate on a familiar scale.
+Craftsmanship.
+Scarcity.
+Exclusivity.
+Each tier adds refinement, but all remain tethered to visible outcomes.

 Emotional luxury moves differently.